10 Strategic Planning Team Building Activities

 Time: 10-15 minutes

-Materials: Imaginary items such as a fishing net, a flare gun, a water container, etc.
+Materials: A list of imaginary items such as a fishing net, a flare gun, a water container, etc.

 Instructions